youzan/SigmaTableViewModel/README.md

 You can also download the project and copy all files in the *Lib* folder to your project.

 ## More Discussions
  - SigmaTableViewModel only provides some frequently used functions of UITableViewDataSource & UITableViewDelegate.
 If you needs more functions, you can subclass it and provide the implementation for those functions.
  - If we put all code to generate the sectionModelArray in the same method, the method will be very long.
-So we can put the code to generate different sections in different methods like in the demo.
+So we can put the code to generate different sections in different methods like the demo.
  - If the code in those cell's blocks can be reused,  we can put them in some methods and only invoke these methods in those blocks.
  - The block is used frequently in the view model so we have to be careful of the retain cycle.
 Always use weak-strong dance for safe.
 In the demo, we use **YZWeak** & **YZStrong** macros to simplify the weak-strong dance code.